 Specialist supported accommodation provide support for other groups of vulnerable people in housing need.
 These include people with alcohol and drug problems, mental health sufferers and ex-offenders.
 There are many sorts of supported accommodation, ones that support younger people and others which work with generally older people.

-Suffolk Coordination Service is delivered by St Edmundsbury and Forest Heath District Council working in partnership with Suffolk County Council.
+Supported housing is available to individuals and families aged over 16 with support needs who would benefit from this type of accommodation.
 It enables individuals experiencing homelessness to access supported housing.
-Supported housing is available to individuals and families aged over 16 with support needs who would benefit from this type of accommodation.